MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/manage-account-users.md

 After you add or create an Azure AD application, you can return to the **Manage users** section and click the application name to review settings for the application, including the Tenant ID, Client ID, Reply URL, and App ID URI.

+> [!NOTE]
-> **Note** If you intend to use the REST APIs provided by the [Windows Store services](../monetize/using-windows-store-services.md), you will need the Tenant ID and Client ID values shown on this page to obtain an Azure AD access token that you can use to authenticate the calls to services.
+> If you intend to use the REST APIs provided by the [Windows Store services](../monetize/using-windows-store-services.md), you will need the Tenant ID and Client ID values shown on this page to obtain an Azure AD access token that you can use to authenticate the calls to services.

+### Edit an Azure AD application

 You can make changes to Azure AD applications that you've added to your Dev Center account in the **Manage users** section.
 Note that changes to the Reply URL and App ID URI will be reflected in your organization's directory, not just in your Dev Center account.
 Role changes will only affect the Azure AD application's permissions within Dev Center.

-**Edit an Azure AD application**

 1. From the **Manage users** page, click the name of the Azure AD application account that you want to edit.
 2. To change the **Reply URL** or **App ID URI**, enter the new values here.
 Remember, these changes will be made in your organization's directory.
 3. To change the Azure AD application's role, select or deselect the role(s) that you want to apply, or assign customized permissions.
 4. Click **Save**.

+### Manage keys for an Azure AD application

 If your Azure AD application reads and writes data in Microsoft Azure AD, it will need a key.
 You can create keys for an Azure AD application by editing its info in Dev Center.
 You can also remove keys that are no longer needed.

-**Manage keys for an Azure AD application**

 1. From the **Manage users** page, click the name of the Azure AD application.

+    > [!TIP]
-    > **Tip**  When you click the name of the Azure AD application, you'll see all of the active keys for the Azure AD application, including the date on which the key was created and when it will expire.
+    > When you click the name of the Azure AD application, you'll see all of the active keys for the Azure AD application, including the date on which the key was created and when it will expire.
 To remove a key that is no longer needed, click **Remove**.

 2. To add a new key, click **Add new key**.

 3. You will see a screen showing the **Client ID** and **Key** values.

+    > [!IMPORTANT]
-    > **Important**  Be sure to print or copy this info, as you won't be able to access it again after you leave this page.
+    > Be sure to print or copy this info, as you won't be able to access it again after you leave this page.

 4. If you want to create more keys, click **Add another key**.